Cable (British band)

-Cable were an English indie rock band originally from Derby, who released three studio albums: Down-Lift the Up-Trodden (1996), When Animals Attack (1997) and Sub-Lingual (1999) on Infectious Records.
-The band split up in 1999, before briefly reforming in 2012.
+Cable were an English indie rock band from Derby, who released three studio albums: Down-Lift the Up-Trodden (1996), When Animals Attack (1997) and Sub-Lingual (1999) on Infectious Records.

+They split up in 1999, and briefly reformed in 2012.

 Career

-1992-94 - Formation and early career
+1992–94: Formation and early career

-Formed in 1992 by Matt Bagguley and Darius Hinks while attending the University of Derby, Bagguley and Hincks had first met whilst studying Graphic Design at North Warwickshire College of Technology and Art, Nuneaton.
+Formed in 1992 by Matt Bagguley and Darius Hinks while attending the University of Derby, Bagguley and Hinks had first met whilst studying Graphic Design at North Warwickshire College of Technology and Art, Nuneaton.
 Cable were initially inspired by the art-rock leanings of indie labels including Touch and Go, Dischord, Blast First, Southern Records and Shimmy Disc, as well as UK artists such as Spacemen 3 and My Bloody Valentine.
 The first settled lineup was Matt Bagguley (vocals/guitar), Darius Hinks (guitar), Pete Darrington (bass) and Neil Cooper (drums).
 Throughout 1993 the band played regularly with underground acts from the US (including Medicine, Polvo, Truman's Water and Rocket From The Crypt).

 In early 1994 their debut single "Sale of the Century" was released on 7" by Derby-based indie label Krunch!
 Records.
-BBC Radio 1 DJ John Peel played it on his show saying it was the best thing he had heard that week, and phoned the band during the show to invite them to record a session.
-John Peel remained a loyal fan for the rest of the band's career, and altogether Cable recorded four Peel Sessions.
+BBC Radio 1 DJ John Peel played it on his show and asked the band to record a session.
+Peel remained a loyal fan, and Cable recorded four Peel Sessions.

-1995 - Down-Lift the Up-Trodden
+1995: Down-Lift the Up-Trodden

 In 1995 Cable released their first album for Infectious Records; Down-Lift the Up-Trodden was produced by ex-Membranes frontman John Robb, and in the week of its release was played in its entirety on the John Peel show.
-The band went on to play the Reading Festival in the summer of 1995, and toured the UK with Glasgow's AC Acoustics.
+The band played the Reading Festival in the summer of 1995, and toured the UK with Glasgow's AC Acoustics.
 At the end of the tour the band were involved in a near-fatal car accident when their bus was hit by a drunk driver at high speed, flipping the vehicle onto its roof.
-Drummer Neil Cooper quit the band at that point in order to concentrate on his own projects, and was replaced by Richie Mills.
+Drummer Neil Cooper quit in order to concentrate on his own projects, and was replaced by Richie Mills.